dg0mke/rock-paper-scissors/README.md

 # rock-paper-scissors
-This very popular game is currently only playable in web browser console, but I made sure to make it as interactive as possible.
-I plan to create a user interface and improve the functionality and user experience in general in the coming period.
+It's a very popular game I built with HTML, CSS and JavaScript as part of The Odin Project curriculum.
+This project was a great way to test my current JavaScript knowledge, especially DOM manipulations and using event listeners to create such an interactive game.
+It also gives me an opportunity to review CSS skills I've got so far from previous lessons and projects.

 Live preview: https://dg0mke.github.io/rock-paper-scissors